ReaCoMa/ReaCoMa-2.0/README.md

 ReaCoMa 2 is a project developed by [James Bradbury](https://jamesbradbury.xyz).
 It enables you to use the [FluCoMa tools](https://www.flucoma.org) directly within REAPER.

+> :warning: ReaCoMa 2.0 only works in **REAPER version 6.09 or greater**.
+I rely on some ReaScript API's that were added in this release.

 ReaCoMa 2 is a major update and improvement to the first version of ReaCoMa.
 It brings a number of improvements over the initial version, while still being minimal and robust.
 These include:

 - A new interface that leverages Dear ImGui for an immediate mode, hardware accelerated interface with sliders, drop-downs and more.